andysalerno/explain/README.md

 Yes, this program is very 'scriptable,' and I'm sure I could have done it in Python in a quarter of the lines and a third of the time.
 The reason I wanted to do it in C is listed above under 'motivation.'

 ...also, for some reason the theme of this program fits C, for whatever that's worth.

+(UPDATE: of course, there is now a Python version.)